Man arrested for murder allegedly used bleach to clean up the scene

 Deputies went to take Gentle to jail, which made him more upset.
 Investigators wrote Gentle began growling, yelled and became combative.
 At one point, he tried to bite one of the deputies taking him to jail.

-Detectives found Sorenson’s body in the bathroom.
+Detectives found Sorensen’s body in the bathroom.
 Idaho State Police crime scene investigators arrived and found bloody clothes soaked with bleach and water.
 An empty gallon bottle of bleach, two black shoes and a .22 caliber revolver were found on the bed Gentle used.

 “With my training and experience, it appears Jesse was trying to clean up the crime scene,” the detective writes in the probable cause.